Skip to main content

 • Quick service sharing without custom branding requirements

-Custom Frontends
+Custom frontends

-Custom Frontends allow you to bring your own hostname and domain branding while still benefiting from NetFoundry's managed infrastructure.
+Custom frontends allow you to bring your own hostname and domain branding while still benefiting from NetFoundry's managed infrastructure.
 These are ideal for organizations that need custom branding or specific domain requirements.

-URL Pattern: Custom Frontends use your specified domain:
+Custom frontends use your specified domain:

 https://api.yourcompany.com